If you’re thinking of getting a dog but are worried about your age, then this answer to a reader’s question may help.

 Firstly, credit to you for putting the welfare of your potential pet first.
 Many people – young or old – give in to the temptation of owning a dog without really thinking about whether it’s the right thing to do.

 Pets are proven to provide wonderful benefits to older people.
-Aside from the regular benefits of owning a dog, pets can potentially reduce blood pressure, lower the chances of depression, provide social opportunities and increase activity levels.
+Aside from the regular benefits of caring for a dog, pets can potentially reduce blood pressure, lower the chances of depression, provide social opportunities, and increase activity levels.
 They also help to fight loneliness, as they provide companionship and can be a great way to meet other dog walkers.

 The main question is whether you’re able to provide a wonderful life and home for your dog.
 This is less about your age and more about your capabilities and health.

 Are you able to give your dog a daily walk?
 If you get a puppy, are you able to take it outside multiple times a day during house training?
 Are you at home enough to give your dog the attention it needs?
 And can you afford pet insurance, food, vet bills and the other costs associated with owning a dog?
 Do you already have another dog and would another be too many for your household?
 These are all questions that only you can answer.